BP Pulse: Charging units

-Chargemaster supplies wall-mounted charging points and floor-standing charging posts with AC power ratings of 3.6 kW, 7.2 kW and 22 kW, and floor-standing rapid chargers, with power ratings of 43kw AC and 50kw DC.
+Chargemaster supplies wall-mounted charging points and floor-standing charging posts with AC power ratings of 3.6 kW, 7.2 kW and 22 kW, and floor-standing rapid chargers, with power ratings of 43kW AC and 50kW DC.
 The 3.6 kW and 7.2 kW charging units require a minimum single-phase electricity supply.
 The 22 kW and rapid charging units require a three-phase electricity supply.

 Chargemaster launched a new rapid charger in 2015, which is produced in its Milton Keynes factory.
-The Chargemaster 'Ultracharge' unit features a 50 kW-rated CHAdeMO connector, a 43kw-rated AC Type 2 connector and a 50 kW-rated CCS connector.
+The Chargemaster 'Ultracharge' unit features a 50 kW-rated chademo connector, a 43kW-rated AC Type 2 connector and a 50 kW-rated CCS connector.

-Chargemaster installed their first 150kW rapid charger in 2019; these chargers are supplied by ABB and feature both CHAdeMO and CCS connectors.
+Chargemaster installed their first 150 kW rapid charger in 2019; these chargers are supplied by ABB and feature both CHAdeMO and CCS connectors.
 Chargemaster aims to have 400 of these chargers at BP forecourts.

 Home charging

 Chargemaster has partnerships to provide home charging units for owners of electric vehicles made by several manufacturers, including BMW, Kia, Mercedes-Benz, Mitsubishi, Nissan, Renault, and Toyota.

 The company is also the home charging partner for The London Taxi Company and provides charging units for drivers of its TX eCity plug-in hybrid taxi.

-The company's home charging units are approved by the UK government's Office for Zero Emission Vehicles and are eligible for the government’s Electric Vehicle Homecharge Scheme, which provides funding of up to 75% (capped at £350) towards the cost of installing electric vehicle charge points at domestic properties across the UK.
+The company's home charging units are approved by the UK government's Office for Zero Emission Vehicles and are eligible for the government's Electric Vehicle Homecharge Scheme, which provides funding of up to 75% (capped at £350) towards the cost of installing electric vehicle charge points at domestic properties across the UK.

 Workplace charging

 Chargemaster supplies charge points to workplaces, including supermarkets, local authorities and other businesses.

-The company's workplace charging units are approved by the UK government’s Office for Zero Emission Vehicles and are eligible for the government's Workplace Charging Scheme, which subsidises the cost of the purchase and installation of electric vehicle charge points, for eligible businesses, charities and public sector organisations.
+The company's workplace charging units are approved by the UK government's Office for Zero Emission Vehicles and are eligible for the government's Workplace Charging Scheme, which subsidises the cost of the purchase and installation of electric vehicle charge points, for eligible businesses, charities and public sector organisations.

 Public sector charging

 Chargemaster has installed over 600 charge points for more than 50 local authorities.

 In 2016, Chargemaster was awarded a £2.3 million contract to provide additional charging points in Milton Keynes, including for two new petrol-station-style rapid charging hubs.

-In 2017, Chargemaster was awarded a contract to supply its Ultracharge rapid charger under a Transport for London contract to provide public rapid charging points for The London Taxi Company's forthcoming TX eCity plug-in hybrid taxi.
+In 2017, Chargemaster was awarded a contract to supply its Ultracharge rapid charger under a transport for london contract to provide public rapid charging points for The London Taxi Company's forthcoming TX eCity plug-in hybrid taxi.
 The £18 million Transport for London project aimed to create a network of 300 rapid charging points in London by 2020.